duckhang2210/Election-Analysis/README.md

    ![Total votes](/Resources/total_vote.png)
 2. Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
-3. Which county had the largest number of votes?
+3. Denver is the county that had the largest number of votes
 4. Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
-5. Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+5. Diana DeGette won the election with the final vote counts of 272,892, which was 73.8% of the total votes.
    ![Final Result](/Resources/result.png)